Skip to content

 Welfare Fraud and Improper Payments Table

-Here are excerpts from a GAO March 2023 Report on Federal Government Improper Payments:
+Here are excerpts from the GAO fiscal year 2023 Report on overall Federal Government Improper Payments:

 Uncollected Taxes and Improper Payments Exceed $500 Billion Annually